NERSC/buildtest-nersc/README.md

 $ buildtest buildspec find --root /path/to/buildtest-cori/buildspecs
 ```

-The [**buildspecs_roots**](https://buildtest.readthedocs.io/en/devel/configuring_buildtest.html#buildspec-roots) property can be used to
-define location where to search for buildspecs, this property is ommitted since you may clone this in arbitrary location.
-The ``--root`` option
-is equivalent to specifying list of directories in `buildspecs_root` property defined in configuration file.

 The buildspecs are loaded in buildspec cache file (JSON) that is used by `buildtest buildspec find` for querying cache.
 Subsequent runs will
 read from cache.
-For more details see [buildspec interface](https://buildtest.readthedocs.io/en/devel/getting_started.html#buildspecs-interface)
+For more details see [buildspec interface](https://buildtest.readthedocs.io/en/devel/gettingstarted/buildspecs_interface.html)

 ## Building Tests